Skip to main content

 Languages spoken: English, French

 • Dr. Colonna specializes in Acute Care Surgery which is composed of Trauma Surgery, Emergency General Surgery, and Surgical Critical Care.
 His clinical practice includes the University Hospital SICU and the University Trauma and Emergency Surgery (UTES) service.
 Dr. Colonna also has a General Surgery Clinic focused on basic general surgical pathology with a special interest in complex abdominal wall hernias.
 He is originally from South Carolina and completed his General Surgery Residency at East Tennessee State University.
 He went on to complete Surgical Critical Care and Acute Care Surgery Fellowships at Wake Forest University.
 After a brief detour in private practice, Dr. Colonna joined the faculty at the University of Utah in 2012.
 Dr. Colonna has been Army Reservist since 2003 and holds the rank of Lieutenant Colonel.
 He has completed multiple deployments to the Middle East to serve as a trauma surgeon taking care of the combat wounded.
 He also serves as the Program Director for the Surgical Critical Care and Acute Care Surgery Fellowships.
-Dr. Colonna has a focus on medical education, mentoring medical students going into general surgery, directing the core sub-internship in general surgery, and working with SCC/ACS fellows.
+Dr. Colonna has a focus on medical education, mentoring medical students going into general surgery, and is the program director of the SCC/ACS fellowship.
 His research interests include cost-effectiveness analysis, educational research with a focus on simulation, and acute care surgery/trauma.
+Dr. Colonna is the inaugural Emergency Surgery Medical Director and is working toward EGS verification by the American College of Surgeons.
+Finally, he serves has the chair of the Utah State COT Chair.

 Patient Rating